Jayaos/TPro/README.md

 ### Installation
 The codes were written in Python 3.9.13.
-If you want to implement locally,
+If you want to implement on your local machine,

 1. Clone this repository
 2. Move to the directory where you clone this repository and install requirements using pip